vmware/tdnf/CONTRIBUTING.md

 Commit messages should adequately describe the change.
 This can be one line or more.

 Use the PR description for more details.
-For example, describe new comnmands or flags added, with examples.
+For example, describe new commands or flags added, with examples.
 If applicable, it should be possible to copy straight to the wiki.

 ## Reporting Bugs and Creating Issues